jinzhao-sun/jinzhao-sun.github.io/_pages/members.md

 Previously, I was a Researcher at the Hong Kong Research Center of Huawei, where I developed quantum-based algorithms for optimization.
 Prior to that, I was working with Prof. Vlatko Vedral at the University of Oxford, focusing on quantum collision models for steady-state preparation and error mitigation.<br>
 </details>

-Group members' information will be shortly added
+Group members' information will be added shortly.

+**Shintaro Ae**<br>
+DPhil in Chemistry Oxford (2025-)
+Co-supervision with David Tew

+**Nicholas Charles Bell**<br>
+Undergraduate student

 <h2>College Advisees</h2>

-Rory Spurgeon, Tong Su, Harry Xi at Reuben College, Oxford
+Nathan Hall, Felipe Pombal Fritsch, Christian Sax, Deyao Chen, Rory Spurgeon, Tong Su, Harry Xi at Reuben College, Oxford

 <h2>Previous members</h2>